The Rock Enrichment Academy LLC Handbook

 - in a stimulating, hands-on environment, encouraging a love of learning

-Classes are set up for a whole school year (a total of 9 months with 35 class days).
+Classes are set up for a whole school year (a total of 9 months).
 However, if inclement weather occurs and the Public Schools are closed, The Rock Enrichment Academy LLC will be closed also.

 - Classes will not be held Thanksgiving week.